30 Apr The Best Mobile Game for Families to Play Together

 This was the challenge that we set ourselves when we started working on Super Happy Party.

 How could we create the best mobile game for families to play?
 How would we know that we have created a fun game for everyone to enjoy?

 We wanted to create a really fun mobile game that families could play together on a single device.

 Designing games that all of the family can play is especially challenging, but also very rewarding.
 Here at Super Happy Games all of our games are designed for all of the family to enjoy.
-It is a core part of our Parents Promise.

 Using our Super Happy Party game I wanted to share with you some of the ideas that helped us create a fun game that all of the family can enjoy.